dusty-nv/jetson-inference/docs/detectnet-console-2.md

 - optional path to output image  (`jpg, png, tga, bmp`)
 - optional `--network` flag which changes the detection model being used (the default network is PedNet).

-Here is an example of locating humans in an image with the default PedNet model:
+Here's an example of locating humans in an image with the default PedNet model:

 #### C++